dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

      M = More fragments
      L = Length of EDHOC Message Length

-      The L bits (length included) ARE set to indicate the presence of the four-octet EDHOC Message Length field, and MUST be set for the first fragment of a fragmented EDHOC message or set of messages.

-      Lhe L bits (length included) are set to indicate the presence of the EDHOC Message Length field and MUST be set for the first fragment of a fragmented EDHOC message or set of messages.
-The three bits expressing L provides a way of indicating if the EDHOC Message Length field is present, and if it is, the size of the field from 1 byte to 4 bytes.
-      In this sense, all 3 bits set to 0 will indicate the field will not be present, all 3 bits representing 1 in binary will indicate the size of the field is 1 byte and so on.
+      Implementations of this specification MUST set the reserved bits to zero and MUST ignore them on reception.

       The M bit (more fragments) is set on all but the last fragment.

-      Implementations of this specification MUST set the reserved bits to zero and MUST ignore them on reception.
+      The three L bits is the binary encoding of the size of the EDHOC Message Length, in the range 1 byte to 4 bytes.
+All three bits set to 0 indicates that the field is not present.
+If the first two L bits are set to 0, and the final L bit of the flag is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.

    EDHOC Message Length

-      The EDHOC Message Length field is four octets and is present only if the L bit is set.
-This field provides the total length of the EDHOC message or set of messages that is being fragmented.
+      The EDHOC Message Length field can be one to four octets, and is present only if the L bit is set.
+This field provides the total length of the EDHOC message that is being fragmented.

    EDHOC data